-Premium feel, great comfort levels, amazing sound quality, and widely regarded as one of the best noise canceling headphones, are the Bose QC 35 good enough to handle your workout needs?
+Premium feel, great comfort levels, amazing sound quality, and widely regarded as one of the best noise-canceling headphones, are the Bose QC 35 good enough to handle your outdoor activities needs?
 Let’s find out.

 Comfort and Build:

 There is really only one thing to say about the build of QC 35, “Top Notch”.
 The earcups, the headband, the weight, everything is top tier.
 The earcups are made of really soft memory foams that have enough rigidity to keep them over your ears.
-They are porous enough to pass the air so your ears don’t overheat and therefore are perfect for workout needs.
+They are porous enough to pass the air so your ears don’t overheat and therefore are perfect headphones for snowboarding.

 The headband is also made up of memory foam that rests nicely against your scalp.
 It is also wider than the older model.
 This allows for a more stable fit and consequently no wobbles while working out.
 These headphones will seem attached as they are a part of your body, coming off only when you want them to.